samsiljee/MS_sonification/NEB_competition_description.md

 Development involves securing funding to bring a complementary visual and physical element to the work.
 I also wish to include this work in my PhD thesis, and disseminate it further in the scientific field through publication.
 It is also important to me that all of my code for this project is open-source, allowing others to audibly experience their own raw data.
+I have had a lot of interest in this project from potential collaborators in the arts, and we are preparing this work to present at the Australasian Computer Music Conference.
+This organisation also runs a publication which I hope to publish this work in.

 ## Initiative